-a) A Chair of the Board who shall be appointed by the Vice President for Academic Affairs and will oversee all procedures of this policy.
+a) A Chair of the Board who shall be appointed by the Provost will oversee all procedures of this policy.

 b) At least five full-time faculty members with at least one from each of the four colleges nominated by the deans of those colleges.
 At least some of those faculty members should be regularly involved in teaching graduate courses.
 The faculty members will normally serve for three year terms.